 Other academic institutions have similar violation and disciplinary schemes.
 To avoid facing the embarrassment of being found responsible for a violation and the potentially harsh outcome of a disciplinary hearing, you should work with an Arkansas university student disciplinary hearing lawyer.

 It is important to note that many of these prohibited activities are both violations of university policies and crimes.
 You or your child can get into trouble with their college or university and with the police.
 For drug crimes, especially, the university may refer the case to the prosecutor for Fayetteville or Washington County.
 You may need an attorney to represent you or your child in the university disciplinary process and within the local criminal court system.

 Let an Arkansas University Student Disciplinary Hearing Lawyer Help

-If you are a college student who is currently in trouble at school, or your young son or daughter is facing a disciplinary hearing, we recommend giving us a call at The Law Group of Northwest Arkansas LLP.
+If you are a college student who is currently in trouble at school, or your young son or daughter is facing a disciplinary hearing, we recommend giving us a call at The Law Group of Northwest Arkansas PLLC.
 We understand how frightening this can be.
 You have worked hard to get into college, and no doubt, you and your family are paying a great deal of money for your education.
 You want to remain in school and maintain a clean disciplinary and academic record.
 To avoid being disciplined, or worse yet, expelled, it is best to call a lawyer right away at (479) 316-3760 or use our online contact form to reach out.